 TIME NETWORKS

-The BTUI is committed towards the promotion of time policies and the right to time around the world, in public and private institutions.
+The TUI is committed towards the promotion of time policies and the right to time around the world, in public and private institutions.
 In order to do so, it works side by side with some other like-minded organisations and institutions.
 Together, they are building up working networks that share its same commitment towards organising time in different areas.

-International Alliance for Time Use Research
+International Association for Time Use Research

-The International Alliance for Time Use Research (IATUR) is an international research group, formed by researchers from different universities, that has time as its main research interest.
+The International Association for Time Use Research (IATUR) is an international research group, formed by researchers from different universities, that has time as its main research interest.
 It facilitates exchange of ideas, methodologies, and data collection techniques among researchers and compilers of official statistics regarding daily activity patterns and changes in people’s behaviour over time.

 IATUR maintains the Electronic International Journal of Time Use Research (eIJTUR), and sponsors an annual conference for time use researchers to present their work.